 SECURITIES AVAILABLE FOR SALE: The Company follows the provisions of Statement of Financial Accounting Standards No. 115, "Accounting for Certain Investments in Debt and Equity Securities," which addresses the classification, accounting and disclosure of investments in debt and equity securities.
-In accordance with Statement No. 115, the Company has investments in marketable equity securities that have been classified as available-for-sale and, accordingly, are carried at fair value, with the unrealized gains and losses, net of tax, reported in a separate component of stockholders' equity.
+At December 31, 1999, the Company had investments in marketable equity securities that were classified as available-for-sale and, accordingly, were carried at fair value, with the unrealized gains and losses, net of tax, reported in a separate component of stockholders' equity.